Strain Modulated Chiral Magnetic Structures in Two-Dimensional Janus NiIX (X = Br, Cl)

-• Chiral magnetic structures, such as spiral phases and magnetic skyrmions, are promising for future spintronic application.
-Modulating these structures is of fundamental importance for related devices design.
+• Chiral magnetic structures, such as spiral phases and magnetic skyrmions, are promising for future spintronic applications.
+Modulating these structures is of fundamental importance for the design of related devices.
 In this study, using first-principles calculations and atomistic simulations, we demonstrate that chiral magnetic structures in two-dimensional Janus NiIX (X = Br, Cl) can be effectively modulated by biaxial strain.
-Specifically, a tensile strain of 5% can reduce critical magnetic field required to generate skyrmions to one order of magnitude lower than that of pristine NiIBr.
-For NiICl, both perpendicular magnetic anisotropy and Dzyaloshinskii-Moriya interaction (DMI) are strongly suppressed as the tensile strain increases, resulting in the emergence of anti-skyrmion when magnetic frustration dominates.
-Furthermore, this study also reveals the modulation of skyrmion helicity due to the competition between weak DMI and magnetic frustration.
-These findings reveal a powerful method in reducing the critical field and modulating chiral magnetic structures in Janus NiIX, which is helpful for skyrmion-related experiments and applications.
+Specifically, a tensile strain of 5% can reduce the critical magnetic field required to generate skyrmions to one order of magnitude lower than that of pristine NiIBr.
+For NiICl, both perpendicular magnetic anisotropy and the Dzyaloshinskii–Moriya interaction (DMI) are strongly suppressed as the tensile strain increases, resulting in the emergence of antiskyrmions when magnetic frustration dominates.
+Furthermore, this study also reveals modulation of skyrmion helicity due to the competition between weak DMI and magnetic frustration.
+These findings reveal a powerful method for reducing the critical field and modulating chiral magnetic structures in Janus NiIX, which is helpful for skyrmion-related experiments and applications.

 • Article Text